Quick icebreakers for online meetings (that don’t suck)

 Icebreakers seem to have lots of people squirming in their seats, me included.
-There are many benefits to running them well and downsides when they are not.
-This post covers why do them and shares some that have gone well for me in the past.
+There are a lot of benefits to running them well and downsides when they are not.
+This post covers why I do them and shares some that have gone well for me in the past.

-I have been running an online lean coffee style meet-up, Agile in the Ether, for a couple of years.
-Each meet-up starts with a short icebreaker, some of which I facilitate myself, and others are facilitated by a guest.
+I have been running an online lean coffee-style meet-up, Agile in the Ether, for a few years.
+Each meet-up starts with a short icebreaker or check-in.
+I intended to set the mood and get people’s focus away from emails, some of which I facilitate myself, and others are facilitated by a guest.
 This month James Cattell offered to help, which led to this tweet of him asking for suggestions.
-What was apparent in the replies is that a lot of people hate icebreakers.
+What was apparent in the replies is that many people hate icebreakers.

-I don’t think the problem is the concept; the problem is in the format.
+I don’t think the problem is the concept; the problem is in the execution.

 The icebreaker that we settled on this month built on a response to the tweet and was an anti-problem style question,